waseem-medhat/my_vim_env/README.md

 Automatic pair adjustment
 =========================

 -   RStudio, like most modern IDEs and editors, inserts automatically a closing parenthesis which works with other paired symbols.
 Also, pressing enter in the middle of a pair automatically adjusts parentheses and their indentation.
-This behavior can be integrated in Vim with a plugin called auto-pairs.
+This behavior can be integrated in Vim with a plugin called pear-tree.

 Relative line numbers
 =====================